Announcements & Important Information|

 who have completed all the required paper work to pick up

 benefits.
 The average check out time at these stations is

 about five minutes.
 This process saves our participants

 time, especially those who are working and may use part

-of their lunch hour to pick up their checks.
+of their lunch hour to pick up their benefits.

-Where to Get Certified for WIC and Pick Up Checks (304kb pdf)
+Where to Get Certified for WIC and Pick Up Benefits (244kb pdf)